semasuka/blog/_posts/2019-02-10-list-in-python.md

     ['Makamba', 'Karuzi', 'Cankuzo', 'Bururi', 'Makamba', 'Ruyigi', 'Cibitoke', 'Kirundo', 'Ngozi', 'Kayanza', 'Karuzi']

-"Karuzi" is at index 1 and at index 10, the remove function will delete the first occurrence of "Karuzi" in the list.
+"Karuzi" is at index 1 and index 10, then remove function will delete the first occurrence of "Karuzi" in the list.

 ```python